 - Evaluate the effectiveness, accessibility and quality of departmental and community-based agricultural services available to respond to a Multi-Hazard emergency event.

-- Develop and maintain policies and plans that support the agricultural community's efforts in preparing for and responding to a Multi-Hazard emergency event.
+- Develop and maintain policies and plans that support the agriculture community's efforts in preparing for and responding to a Multi-Hazard emergency event.